craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 The first three levels present very little challenge to even the greenest adventurers, ideally, forming some sense of Allure or Promise.
 Veterans should be presented with the feeling of unease – prey being lured into a trap.

-A map of Kailkeep's Hells would be *wish*ful thinking to acquire outside of the Hells themselves, and even then, the procurement of such a valuable piece of information would be quite the feat – let alone the questions of Kailkeep's ability to even be mapped, as Operators shape, reshape, and shape again.
+A map of Kailkeep's Hells would be *wish*ful thinking to acquire outside the Hells themselves, and even then, within the mountain, the procurement of such a valuable piece of information would be quite the feat – let alone the questions of Kailkeep's ability to even be mapped, as Operators shape, reshape, and shape again.

 ### Entering Kailkeep
 Kailkeep is a massive structure, too big to map here.
 If one were to avoid the obvious entrances, no matter where you enter the mountain, you would eventually find yourself in the structure of Kailkeep.